iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Neo-Classical Period (1660–1798).md

 ---
 *(The publication of **Lyrical Ballads** in 1798 marks the definitive end of the Neo-Classical era and the beginning of the **Romantic Period**.)*

+---

+**Summary for Quick Revision:**

+The Neo-Classical Period (1660-1798), or Age of Reason/Augustan Age, admired and imitated classical Greek and Roman literature, valuing order, reason, restraint, and correctness.
+It began with the Restoration (1660) and ended with *Lyrical Ballads* (1798).
+Influenced by the Enlightenment and the rise of the middle class, its literature emphasized reason, didacticism, satire, and the heroic couplet.
+Sub-periods include:

+1.  **The Restoration Period (1660-1700)**: (Age of Dryden) Reaction against Puritanism, known for cynical Comedy of Manners (Congreve, Wycherley) and Heroic Tragedy.
+John Dryden was dominant in poetry (*Absalom and Achitophel*) and prose.
+2.  **The Augustan Age (1700-1745)**: (Age of Pope) High point of Neo-Classicism.
+Alexander Pope mastered the heroic couplet (*The Rape of the Lock*).
+Saw the birth of the English novel (Defoe, Richardson, Fielding) and periodical essays (Addison, Steele).
+Jonathan Swift was a major satirist (*Gulliver's Travels*).
+3.  **The Age of Sensibility (1745-1798)**: (Age of Johnson/Transition) Transitional period with growing emphasis on emotion.
+Dr. Samuel Johnson was dominant.
+Pre-Romantic trends like the Graveyard School (Thomas Gray) and Gothic Novel (Horace Walpole) emerged.
+This period paved the way for Romanticism.